odo/talk/README.md

 Field|Meaning
 -----|-------
-Signature| A static value to identify the protocol, currently 96 ResourceId       | An intager identifying the resource this packet is addressed to for dispatch SeqNr            | The monotonically increasing sequence number of this packet Equivalent SeqNr | If have this number set to the sam, non-zero value, it means they are equivalent Ack              | The sequence number of the last seen message
+Signature| A static value to identify the protocol, currently 96 ResourceId       | An integer identifying the resource this packet is addressed to for dispatch SeqNr            | The monotonically increasing sequence number of this packet Equivalent SeqNr | If have this number set to the sam, non-zero value, it means they are equivalent Ack              | The sequence number of the last seen message